The Advocacy Institute Logo

 This guide provides information on the ADA Amendments Act (effective January 1, 2009) and the significant changes the ADAAA has made to Section 504 of the Rehabilitiation Act of 1973 relating to school-age children.
 Co-authored by The Advocacy Institute and the National Center for Learning Disabilities.
 (PDF, 11 pages) Get it here.

-The State of Learning Disabilities: Facts, Trends and Indicators: This comprehensive report examines the status of individuals with learning disabilities (LD) in the United States and provides a data-based perspective of LD across the lifespan.
+The State of Learning Disabilities: Facts, Trends and Emerging Issues (Third Edition, 2014): This comprehensive report examines the status of individuals with learning disabilities (LD) in the United States and provides a data-based perspective of LD across the lifespan.
 Get it here.

 SLD Identification: An Analysis of State Policies: This article about a survey and analysis of state policies for SLD identification includes an audio interview with the authors and links to state criteria.
 Get it here.